-SCP and SAM are required to maintain a minimum amount of regulatory capital calculated in accordance with the rules of the New SRO and of the Ontario Securities Commission, respectively.
+SAM is required to maintain a minimum amount of regulatory capital calculated in accordance with the rules of the Ontario Securities Commission.
 In addition, SGRIL is registered with FINRA in the United States and is required to maintain a minimum amount of regulatory capital calculated in accordance with the rules of FINRA and the SEC.
 Historically, such entities have satisfied such requirements with internally generated funds.
 There can be no assurance that sufficient, or any, funding will continue to be available in the future on acceptable terms.
 The Corporation monitors the level of regulatory capital required in each of its regulated entities on an ongoing basis to ensure minimum requirements are satisfied.
 Although each of the Corporation's regulated entities currently has sufficient capital as of the date hereof, growth of the business may require additional capital.
 Failure to maintain required regulatory capital may subject the Corporation to fines, suspension or revocation of registration or could prohibit expansion of its businesses.